Lubbock, Texas — March 8, 2013

 UPDATE: Officials stated that 22-year-old Matthew Rodriguez was in critical condition from injuries sustained as the passenger in the vehicle that ran the stop sign, a 2010 Mitsubishi Lancer driven by 22-year-old Travis Tickle.
 Luis Mireles, 46 and his passenger Yolanda Gonzales, 38, were in a 1994 GMC Sierra pickup.
 Mireles as in fair condition at Covenant Medical Center.

-If you would like an official copy of the police report, request a copy with this form.
+If you were involved in this accident, or a family member to someone involved, and would like an official copy of the police report, you can make a request with this form.